Kristen Foxen: Poker After Dark

 Foxen (formerly Bicknell) appeared in Poker After Dark's "Femme Fatale" week, playing high-stakes cash games on January 3 and 4, 2018.
 On the first day, she eliminated J.J.
 Liu in a queens-versus-aces hand but later lost a significant pot to Tracy Nguyen after Nguyen hit a nut flush.

 Foxen also faced a major preflop confrontation, ultimately folding to a five-bet from Nguyen.
 Despite some setbacks, she finished the session with over $100,000 in winnings, making her one of the top earners of the event.

 Sponsorships

-That same year, Foxen signed with partypoker as a sponsored pro.
+In 2018, Foxen signed with partypoker as a sponsored pro.
 However, in August 2021, she and partypoker parted ways, with no official reason provided for the departure.

+In 2025, Foxen signed with WePoker as an ambassador.

 Personal life

 Kristen Foxen (née Bicknell) married fellow professional poker player Alex Foxen in April 2022 in the Florida Keys.
 Shortly after, the couple opted to forgo a honeymoon and instead competed in the WPT Seminole Hard Rock Poker Open in Hollywood, Florida.

 Foxen described the wedding as a small, intimate ceremony attended by close friends and family.
 The timing of their wedding coincided with the poker tournament, making for a seamless transition into their next competition.

+In December 2024, Foxen was inducted into the Women in Poker Hall of Fame.
+In September 2025, she surpassed Vanessa Selbst on the women's all-time live tournament money list to become the highest-earning female tournament player in history.